CMClay/metalsmith-lunr/README.md

 My article contents...
 ```

-Metalsmith-lunr can be simply used without options as follows:
+Metalsmith-lunr can be used without options:
 ```js
 var lunr = require('metalsmith-lunr');